 Listed below are the various types of keys you can use when your car key is missing.

 1. Conventional Key

 This key used by the car business is a traditional one.
 You need to place it into the start chamber and drive your car.
 If you lose it, call a locksmith to make another key.

 These are ignition keys that come with a plastic head embedded with a computer chip.
 If you lose it, tow your car to the dealership.
 And purchase a key by providing proof of ownership of your car.

 3. Master Key

 A smart key is suitable for the vehicle that comes with a start button on the dash.
 This technology operates via a proximity sensor that knows when the key is nearby.
 If you lose this key, do the same as a transponder key.

-We, Wilson's Locksmith, are always available to help you out in this regard.
+We, Wilson’s Locksmith, are always available to help you out in case of broken or lost car keys.
 Read our other blogs to know more.